Data Generation Rules

 Selection |

-A script that evaluates the identity to return the value for the field.
+A script that evaluates the user to return the value for the field.
 If this type is selected, then the following fields are required.

 |